mozilla-l10n/documentation/appstores/new_release.md

 $import_website = 12;
 ```

+**Important**: make sure to not commit this last change to langchecker.
+You can either ignore it and it will be removed the next time you run `gitup`, or reset the repository with `git reset --hard`.

 Now you can run the update, propagating updates to all locales:
 ```
 $ lang_update all 12 all